 A previous background in computer science is not required to apply.

-If you have previous coursework in Python programming, data structures, calculus, linear algebra and computer science theory.
-Once admitted, you will take a placement exam once admitted.
-This exam is to certify that you have mastery of the foundational concepts to ensure success in the program.
+If you have previous coursework in Python programming, data structures, calculus, linear algebra, and computer science theory you will take a placement exam once admitted.
+This exam is to certify that you have mastery of the foundational concepts and ensure success in the program.

 - COMP 3421 Introduction to Database Management Systems